varunLokare/amFOSS-tasks/Task-01/README.md

 # Git Exercises
-IT ALL BEGINS WITH CLONING REPO
----

-# 1. Master
+## 1. Master

-The given first task was all about starting the tasks and initializing it.
+The first task was about starting the exercise and initializing the repository.

-## Commands Used
+### Commands Used

 ```bash
 git start master